pingidentity/pingidentity-solution-stacks/docs/getStarted.md

   1. Create the `${HOME}/projects/devops` directory, if it doesn't already exist.
   2. Clone the solution stacks repository, `https://github.com/pingidentity/pingidentity-solution-stacks.git` to your local `${HOME}/projects/devops` directory.
   3. Run our `setup` script in `${HOME}/projects/devops/pingidentity-solution-stacks` to quickly set up the DevOps environment.
+  4. (Recommended) Set up a local Docker volume to persist state and data.
-  4. Go to the [Workforce solution profile instructions](workforce.md) or [Customer solution profile instructions](customer.md) to deploy the stack for either of these profiles.
+  5. Go to the [Workforce solution profile instructions](workforce.md) or [Customer solution profile instructions](customer.md) to deploy the stack for either of these profiles.

   See **Initial setup procedures** for complete instructions.